-Bone mineral density (BMD) tests (DXA / DEXA): This is a safe, painless and non-invasive test to evaluate bone mineral density.
+Bone mineral density (BMD) tests (DXA / DEXA): This test is painless and is not claustrophobic, it is used to evaluate bone mineral density.

-Bone modelling: A process that takes place in childhood and adolescence in which bone is removed and more is replaced.
+Bone modelling: A process that takes place in childhood and adolescence in which older bone is removed and is then replaced with new bone.
 For healthy bones during bone growth, the amount of new bone being formed should exceed the amount of old bone being broken down.

 Bone remodelling: A process that occurs after peak bone mass is reached in early adulthood.
-Bone forming cells respond to the activity of the bone breakdown cells.
+Bone forming cells, respond to the cells that breakdown bone.
 When bone formation does not keep pace with bone breakdown, Osteoporosis occurs.

-Bone turnover: The process of breaking down of bone and new bone being formed in its place that occurs through-out life.
-When bone is growing (during childhood through early adulthood) new formation exceeds breakdown; later in life this process changes and the breakdown of bone exceeds formation.
+Bone turnover: This is the process of breaking down bone and new bone being formed in its place, that occurs throughout life.
+When bone is growing (during childhood through early adulthood) more bone is formed than is broken down.
+Later in life this process changes and more bone is lost then is formed.

 Calcium: A mineral essential for the production and function of bone.
 When daily amounts of calcium are not reached it is removed from bone.
 It is also vital for the proper functioning of muscles and nerves.

-Central bones: Bones that are found in the main or central areas of the body, such as the hips and spine.
+Central bones: Bones that are found in the main or central areas of the body, such as the spine, pelvis, and hip bone.
 These bones provide the best measures for determining bone mineral density.